containerum/kdc-docs/content/contribute/_index.md

 # Contributions Overview
 We welcome any help from the open source community.
-You can help us develop our open source Containerum or Docs by submitting issues or contributing code to GitHub.
+You can help us develop the Docs by submitting issues or contributing to GitHub.
 Please feel free to contact us with any ideas or suggestions at mark@containerum.io.